estimadorpt/models/docs/dynamic-gp-model-explanation.md

 Generating forecasts involves several steps:

 1. Draw samples from the joint posterior distribution of all model parameters obtained via Bayesian inference.
-2. For each sample, compute the latent national support trend at the desired future date(s) by projecting the Gaussian Processes.
+2. For each sample, compute the latent national support trend (sum of the three calendar-time GPs) at the desired future date(s).
-3. Apply the relevant district-specific base offset parameters to the national latent trend to get district-level latent scores.
+3. Apply the relevant district-specific **static base offset** parameters (as estimated from the posterior) to the national latent trend to get district-level latent scores.
 4. Convert these latent scores into predicted vote share probabilities using the softmax transformation.
 5. Simulate the seat allocation process (D'Hondt method) using these predicted vote shares for each posterior sample.